jvm-profiling-tools/ap-loader/README.md

 - `macos`, `linux-x64`, ...: `jattach`, `profiler.sh` and `libasyncProfiler.so` for the given platform
 - `all`: all of the above

+Regarding file sizes: The `all` variant are typically around 800KB and the individual variants around 200 to 400KB.

 Commands
 --------